Flank/flank/docs/index.md

   ## The maximum number of reruns allowed is 10.
 Default is 0, which implies no reruns.
   # num-flaky-test-attempts: 0

+  ### Fail Fast
+  ## If true, only a single attempt at most will be made to run each execution/shard in the matrix.
+  ## Flaky test attempts are not affected.
+Normally, 2 or more attempts are made if a potential
+  ## infrastructure issue is detected.
+This feature is for latency sensitive workloads.
+The
+  ## incidence of execution failures may be significantly greater for fail-fast matrices and support
+  ## is more limited because of that expectation.
+  # fail-fast: false

   # -- IosGcloudYml --

   ### IOS Test Package Path